Top budgeting tips on how to afford and plan your big trip

 This is where Workaway came in for me, and quite frankly, it changed the way I travelled while allowing me to travel slower and longer.
 By volunteering through Workaway I got to see the countries I was in through the eyes of locals.
 I got to learn languages and skills while making new friends, all while living and eating for free.
 There was one month in Ecuador I only spent $50USD (and that was on beer haha).
 Really, this is one of my biggest secrets as to how I spent so little for so long, and a major inspiration for me to continue travelling to this day (5 years and counting 🙂 ).

 “What’s meant to be will be.”

 Ok, so I know most people’s concerns are “what if I run out of money?”, and of course, I asked myself the same question, before I went, and just about most weeks during.
 But I never did.
 Because I lived within my means, and I couldn’t let myself run out could I?
-If you are worried about running out of money, then do what I did and volunteer through Workaway and reach out to people on Couchsurfing, or how about getting a job abroad?
+If you are worried about running out of money, then do what I did and volunteer through Workaway to cover food and accommodation.
+And how about picking up some digital nomad gigs, or getting a job abroad?
 I also did that.
 From an English Teacher to a Divemaster and just about everything in between… If you are determined to keep yourself on the road, you will.